 Fraser Health strives for continuous improvement.
 2020/21 target is increased from 46% in 2019/20 to 65%.
-Fraser Health's current performance of 59.4% is not meeting our new internal target.
-Two hospitals (Eagle Ridge and Peace Arch) are currently meeting the target, three hospitals are performing close to the target (Delta, Royal Columbian and Ridge Meadow).
-Due to COVID-19, Emergency visits were reduced significantly, during first 2 periods, percentage of patients admitted to hospital within 10 hours has increased 125% and 54% respectively compared to same periods last year.
+Fraser Health's current performance of 49.9% is not meeting our new internal target.
+Two hospitals (Eagle Ridge and Peace Arch) are currently meeting the target.
+Due to COVID-19, Emergency visits were reduced significantly, during the first 5 periods, a higher percentage of patients admitted to hospital within 10 hours was observed compared to same periods last year.
 We will continue to work with our sites and programs to reduce acute care and emergency department congestion.